 Harford County Cultural Arts Advisory Board is currently accepting applications from Harford residents with a passion for the arts.

-Harford County Cultural Arts Board Coordinator Jessica L. Cleaver has extensive experience in information literacy, grants administration, and building and assessing inclusive systems.
+Harford County Cultural Arts Board Coordinator Jessica L. Cleaver has extensive experience in information literacy, grants administration, technology, and building and assessing inclusive systems.
 She enjoys problem-solving and connecting people, resources, organizations, and ideas.
 Mrs. Cleaver has been employed by The Harford County Public Library Board of Trustees since 1999, as Harford County Cultural Arts Board Coordinator since 2015, and served as a member of the County Arts Agencies of Maryland Executive Committee since 2020.